ihabadly/SoC-Nios/README.md

     $ cd soc-nios
     $ code .
     ```
-    Click on the count_bin.vhd file in the left pane to view its contents.
+    Click on the soc_nios.vhd file in the left pane to view its contents.

 3. The example System on Chip design consists of:
     - Nios&reg; II processor